martinremy/ask-my-notes/README.md

 - Create a virtualenv in that directory.
 - Pip install llm and npm install arc-cli.

+## Updating the index

+- Export all notes from Craft, e.g. to `/Users/you/tmp/Craft_Export_20250421_TextBundle`
+- Run `pull_craft_notes.sh ~/Dropbox/martin/backups/Craft_Notes_Exports/Export_20250421_TextBundle`

+## Querying the index

+- Just using a search expression: `ask-my-notes.sh -g reranking`
+- Search expression and prompt: `ask-my-notes.sh -g 2025 -p "What books have I read this year?"`
+- A file match pattern and prompt: `ask-my-notes.sh -f 2025 -p "Summarize all of the articles I've linked this year"`

 ## TODO

 - An install script that installs the necessary prerequisites, adds to path, etc.